Writing for the Web

 - This chapter

-Bottom Line
+Bottom line

+People are more likely to read your web content if it is useful, useable and enjoyable.
+Once you’ve hit those marks, stop what you’re doing and push the “publish” button.
 If you want to convert people with your content, do all of the above, plus craft well-designed conversion elements and position them smartly on the page.
 Avoid promotional writing and small talk – readers will scan right to the information they need.
-Separate informational and promotional content visually and use the new sanfordhealth.org design elements to make your content work best for your readers.
+Separate informational and promotional content visually, and use sanfordhealth.org design elements to make your content work best for your readers.